Opioids For Pain: What You Need to Know (And the Best Alternatives)

 How do opioids work?

-“Opioids produce rapid pain relief, and are therefore suitable for short-term pain relief such as when managing pain after an acute injury or postoperatively,” says Dr. Jacob Hascalovici, MD, PhD, co-founder and Chief Medical Officer at Clearing, and a neurologist and interventional pain specialist at Montefiore Medical Center in New York.
+“Opioids produce rapid pain relief, and are therefore suitable for short-term pain relief such as when managing pain after an acute injury or postoperatively,” says Dr. Jacob Hascalovici, MD, PhD,co-founder and Chief Medical Officer at Clearing.

 The pros and cons of opioids for pain

-When you first start taking opioids for pain, you’ll notice some of the initial side effects.
-These may include:
+When you first start taking opioids for pain, some of the initial side effects may include:

 - Sluggish metabolism and/or constipation